-Protecting The Rights Of Noncitizens
+Protecting The Rights Of Noncitizens In Immigration Law Concerns

 Immigration has long been a controversial political topic in America.
-But behind the political talk there are millions of hardworking people trying to build better lives for themselves and their families – not to mention a country that needs the labor, talents and investments of immigrants.
+But behind the political talk, there are millions of hardworking people trying to build better lives for themselves and their families – not to mention a country that needs the labor, talents and investments of immigrants.

-Offering A Variety of Immigration Legal Services
+Offering A Variety Of Immigration Legal Services

-Citizenship applications: Applying for citizenship is a very involved process with many requirements.
+Applying for citizenship is a very involved process with many requirements.
 In addition to passing a U.S. history and government test, you must also demonstrate good moral character, allegiance to the U.S., and proficiency in English.
 You must also hold a green card and meet certain residency requirements.
-We will work with you to carefully document all the aspects of your citizenship application to give you the best chance of approval of your application.
+Sheri will work with you to carefully document all the aspects of your citizenship application to give you the best chance of approval of your application.

-Green cards: Officially known as a I-551 card or a Lawful Permanent Resident Card, a green card allows you to permanently live and work in the U.S. It does not confer all the rights of citizenship, but it is an important step on the path to citizenship.
+Officially known as a I-551 card or a Lawful Permanent Resident Card, a green card allows you to permanently live and work in the U.S. It does not confer all the rights of citizenship, but it is an important step on the path to citizenship.
 Working with a skilled attorney is a good investment that could make it easier to become a permanent resident.

-Advance parole: Many noncitizens who reside in the U.S. and who need to travel abroad must obtain an advance parole prior to leaving the U.S. or they may not be able to re-enter the country.
+Many noncitizens who reside in the U.S. and who need to travel abroad must obtain advance parole prior to leaving the U.S. or they may not be able to re-enter the country.
 The process can take several months and requires multiple documents.
 You must give yourself plenty of lead time and complete the application process correctly.
 Working with an experienced lawyer will ensure you complete the necessary steps.

-Temporary protected status (TPS): We help foreign nationals from eligible countries obtain or renew their TPS status so they can live and work in the U.S. Eligible individuals must submit an application to the U.S. Citizenship and Immigration Services (USCIS).
+Sheri helps foreign nationals from eligible countries obtain or renew their TPS status so they can live and work in the U.S. Eligible individuals must submit an application to the U.S. Citizenship and Immigration Services (USCIS).
 If TPS designation for a country ends, the beneficiary of TPS status returns to the immigration status they held prior to their country receiving TPS designation.
 It may be necessary to apply for different immigration status.

-Learn Your Options From An Experienced Lawyer
+Learn Your Options From An Experienced Immigration Law Attorney